 The more "Yes" answers you have, the greater your chance of having a fall.
 Be aware of what can cause falls, and take care of yourself to stay independent and falls-free!
-Call 860-448-4882 for more information on Fall Prevention obstacles and lessening stability.
+Call 860-448-4882 for more information on Fall Prevention Adapted from the Satellite Beach Fire Department My Fall Free Plan obstacles and lessening stability.
 As we age, yearly eye exams are recommended to rule out macular degeneration, glaucoma and other vision problems.